IsometricShahil/TVec/README.md

 # Testing
 TVec uses [lust](https://github.com/bjornbytes/lust) for it's unit testing. <br/>
 To run the unit tests you must place lust beside the `tests.lua` file and then run `$ luajit tests.lua`, `luajit` can be `lua` too. (or.. whatever "lua" you have brewed..)
+The test suite is run automatically with every commit or PR for:-
+* LuaJIT with jit enabled
+* LuaJIT with jit disabled
+* Lua5.4
+See, [actions](https://github.com/FlamingArr/TVec/actions) for more info.

 # Feedback
 I will very much appreciate suggestions, bug reports and general feedback from others, you can provide your input in [here](https://github.com/FlamingArr/TVec/issues).